cambridge-cares/TheWorldAvatar/Agents/FilterAgent/README.md

 The purpose of this is to provide an endpoint to be used by filtering within the visualization but might have other applications.

 ## Deployment
 This agent must be spun up as part of a stack deployment workflow.
-Before spinning up the stack, place the [service config] (./filter-agent.json) into the stack-manager's `./input/config/services` directory.
-The stack configuration is similar to the following snippet:
+The Filter Agent is a built-in stack service
+A stack-manager config similar to the following will deploy this agent:

 ```json
 {